Mariano-Esteban/Ensor-384kHz-32bit/Ambisonics recording/rock_5c - Ensor384.md

 Based on these, I created a tetrahedral 3D stand to mount four Infineon IM73A135V01 MEMS differential microphones, oriented in the same way as the professional ones.

-This is how the Ensor-Ambisonics microphone turned out.
+This is how the Ensor-Ambisonic microphone turned out.

 ![Fig. 1](Ambisonics_images/1.jpg)
 ![Fig. 2](Ambisonics_images/2.jpg)